magento/knowledge-base/src/best-practices/general/optimize-css-and-js-files-in-magento-commerce.md

 Review the following links:

-* To learn more about optimizing resource files, refer to [Magento User Guide > Optimizing Resource Files](https://docs.magento.com/user-guide/system/file-optimization.html) in our user guide.
+* To learn more about optimizing resource files, refer to [Optimizing Resource Files](https://docs.magento.com/user-guide/system/file-optimization.html) in our user guide.
-* To learn to enable CSS file optimization, refer to [Magento > Frontend Developer Guide > Cascading style sheets (CSS) > CSS merging, minification and performance](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/css-topics/css-overview.html#css-merging-minification-and-performance) in our developer documentation.
+* To learn to enable CSS file optimization, refer to [Frontend Developer Guide > Cascading style sheets (CSS) > CSS merging, minification and performance](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/css-topics/css-overview.html#css-merging-minification-and-performance) in our developer documentation.